coreos/updateservicectl/README.md

 ## Compatibility with CoreUpdate versions

+`updateservicectl v2.1.0` is compatible with `CoreUpdate v2.3.0` or newer.

 `updateservicectl v2.0.0` is compatible with `CoreUpdate v2.2.0` or newer.

 `updateservicectl v1.4.0` is compatible with `CoreUpdate v2.1.1` or older.